NifTK/NifTK/README.md

 Supported Platforms
 -----------------------------

-NiftyLink is a cross-platform C++ library and officially supports:
+NifTK is a cross-platform C++ library and officially supports:

  - Windows
  - MacOS X